 1. DEVELOP REGIONAL POSITION (signed by all Councillors) Carbon Neutral Events Possibility of Council's offsetting all emissions (with a target at a regional rather than individual council level) 2.
 NSROC ANNUAL CONFERENCE Theme could be Climate Change 3.
 NSROC WORKSHOPS NSROC could host one of the two Climate Change Workshops already being organised by the LGSA 4.
 NSROC REGIONAL SUSTAINABILITY PLAN NSROC Utilise the \$50,000 grant from the Urban Sustainability Program to include regional climate change responses 5.
-REGIONAL PROMOTION NSROC NEWSLETTER E-Waste } Green Energy } Use Scorecard Retrofitting } from SoE Report Fridge Buy Back } Letters form Mayors to businesses/residents urging a switch to green power.
-6. NSROC REGIONAL Soe Sub Section to include Climate change 7.
+REGIONAL PROMOTION NSROC NEWSLETTER , non ool neport 6.
+NSROC REGIONAL SOE Sub Section to include Climate change 7.
 LOCAL GOVERNMENT EMISSION SCHEME 'LGETS' Use of software to track Council and resident emissions 8.
-DEPARTMENT OF EDUCATION; CATHOLIC EDUCATION, AND PRIVATE SCHOOL EDUCATION Meet Sustainable Schools Coordinator and assist Schools in region in educating students on climate change.
-Co-ordinate through Sue Martin LGSA 9.
-NSROC ENVIRONMENTAL EDUCATION NETWORK NSROC Approve formation of a Environmental education network Release an environmental education calendar on World Environment Day 10.
+DEPARTMENT OF EDUCATION; CATHOLIC EDUCATION, AND PRIVATE SCHOOL EDUCATION ' I in adjicating students on climate change 9.
+NSROC ENVIRONMENTAL EDUCATION NETWORK NSROC Approve formation of a Environmental education networkRKRelease an environmental education calendar on WorldEnvironment Day 10.
 LOCAL CHAMPION To lead Climate Change Debate within the region.
-11. LOCAL RESIDENT ACTIONS To be managed by individual Councils but possibly replicated and coordinated on a regional basis.
+11. LOCAL RESIDENT ACTIONS S To be managed by individual Councils but possibly replicated and coordinated on a regional basis.